AdventHealth Palm Coast Parkway

-AdventHealth Palm Coast Parkway is a non-profit hospital campus in Palm Coast, Florida, United States owned by AdventHealth.
-The medical facility is a tertiary that has multiple specialties.
+AdventHealth Palm Coast Parkway, Inc. is a non-profit hospital campus in Palm Coast, Florida, United States owned by AdventHealth.
+The medical facility is a tertiary and primary stroke center that has multiple specialties.
 In 2025, the hospital fired an employee for pretending to be a registered nurse.

 History

-On November 19, 2018, Florida Hospital Flagler announced that it was purchasing six acres of land from Flagler County for $175,000.
+On November 19, 2018, Florida Hospital Flagler announced that it was purchasing 6 acre of land from Flagler County for $175,000.
 It is located by Interstate 95 and Matanzas High School.
 It planned on building a 12-bed emergency department and a two-story medical office building for a total of $25 million.
 Later plans for the ER were dropped.

-On January 19, 2021, AdventHealth announced that it was building a new $100 million, 153,000-square-foot, four-story hospital in Palm Coast, Florida with 100 private beds.
+On January 19, 2021, AdventHealth announced that it was building a new $100 million, 153000 sqfoot, four-story hospital in Palm Coast, Florida with 100 private beds.
 The cost grew to $167 million.
 It expected that the new hospital would create 300 to 500 full-time jobs, in addition to the 1,100 at AdventHealth Palm Coast.

-In late April, by a vote of 7-to-0, the Planning and Land Development Regulation Board approved rezoning the 11-acre site.
+In late April, by a vote of 7-to-0, the Planning and Land Development Regulation Board approved rezoning the 11 acre site.

 In early May, the Palm Coast City Council approved the construction of AdventHealth Palm Coast Parkway and a medical office building.
-The Palm Coast City Council made zoning changes to the district since it limited the height of buildings to 50-feet to allow the 80-foot tall hospital.
+The Palm Coast City Council made zoning changes to the district since it limited the height of buildings to 50-foot to allow the 80-foot tall hospital.

 On September 2, there was a virtual groundbreaking for the new building.
 On September 14, Robins & Morton began construction of the hospital.

 On May 24, 2022, there was a topping out of AdventHealth Palm Coast Parkway.

 On July 31, 2023, construction was completed.

-On August 2, the hospital opened with a ribbon-cutting ceremony.
+On August 2, the hospital opened with a grand opening.
 The hospital's design was led by HuntonBrady Architects.
-It opened next to a 30,000-square-foot medical office building which opened on June 2, 2023.
+It opened next to a 30000 sqfoot medical office building which opened on June 2, 2023.

 After being open for one year, the emergency department at AdventHealth Palm Coast Parkway had treated 30,000 people, had 5,300 inpatient visits, and had 16,700 outpatient visits.
 The new hospital hired 650 employees.